JosephBrides/Creating-Manipulating-a-Database/README.md

     Write SQL queries to create relationships among tables Identify indexes and create them in a database Write queries to extract important information from a database

+## Objective

+This project evaluates my understanding of SQL syntax, query construction, and data retrieval techniques by simulating a scenario.

+These scenarios serve as a practical demonstration of my SQL skills, showcasing my ability to write SQL queries to create tables, write SQL queries to create relationships among tables, identify indexes and create them in a database, and write queries to extract important information from a database .
+It showcases my competence in utilizing SQL as a versatile tool for querying and analyzing data, enabling me to extract valuable insights and draw informed conclusions.